Francia: Law

-The different Frankish tribes, such as the Salii, Ripuarii, and Chamavi, had different legal traditions, which were only later codified, largely under Charlemagne.
+The different Frankish tribes—such as the Salians, Ripuarii, and Chamavi—had different legal traditions which were only later codified, largely under Charlemagne.
 The Leges Salica, Ribuaria, and Chamavorum were Carolingian creations, their basis in earlier Frankish reality being difficult for scholars to discern at the present distance.
 Under Charlemagne codifications were also made of the Saxon law and the Frisian law.

-It was also under Frankish hegemony that the other Germanic societies east of the Rhine began to codify their tribal law, in such compilations as the Lex Alamannorum and Lex Bajuvariorum for the Alemanni and Bavarii respectively.
+It was also under Frankish hegemony that the other Germanic societies east of the Rhine began to codify their tribal law, in such compilations as the Lex Alamannorum and Lex Baiuvariorum for the Alemanni and Bavarii respectively.
 Throughout the Frankish kingdoms there continued to be Gallo-Romans subject to Roman law and clergy subject to canon law.
 After the Frankish conquest of Septimania and Catalonia, those regions which had formerly been under Gothic control continued to utilise the Visigothic law code.

-During the early period Frankish law was preserved by the rachimburgs, officials trained to remember it and pass it on.
+During the early period, Frankish law was preserved by the rachimburgs, officials trained to remember it and pass it on.
 The Merovingians adopted the capitulary as a tool for the promulgation and preservation of royal ordinances.
 Its usage was to continue under the Carolingians and even the later Spoletan emperors Guy and Lambert under a programme of renovation regni Francorum ("renewal of the Frankish kingdom").

-The last Merovingian capitulary was one of the most significant: the edict of Paris, issued by Chlothar II in 614 in the presence of his magnates, had been likened to a Frankish Magna Carta entrenching the rights of the nobility, but in actuality it sought to remove corruption from the judiciary and protect local and regional interests.
+The last Merovingian capitulary was one of the most significant: the Edict of Paris issued by Chlothar II in 614 in the presence of his magnates had been likened to a Frankish Magna Carta entrenching the rights of the nobility, but in actuality it sought to remove corruption from the judiciary and protect local and regional interests.
 Even after the last Merovingian capitulary, kings of the dynasty continued to independently exercise some legal powers.
 Childebert III even found cases against the powerful Arnulfings and became renowned among the people for his justness.
 But law in Francia was to experience a renaissance under the Carolingians.

 Among the legal reforms adopted by Charlemagne were the codifications of traditional law mentioned above.
 He also sought to place checks on the power of local and regional judiciaries by the method of appointing missi dominici in pairs to oversee specific regions for short periods of time.
 Usually missi were selected from outside their respective regions in order to prevent conflicts of interest.
 A capitulary of 802 gives insight into their duties.
-They were to execute justice, enforce respect for the royal rights, control the administration of the counts and dukes (then still royal appointees), receive the oath of allegiance, and supervise the clergy.
+They were to execute justice, enforce respect for the royal rights, control the administration of the counts and dukes (who were royal appointees), receive the oath of allegiance, and supervise the clergy.